 Under Nevada law, taking property that does not belong to you is always unlawful.
 In some cases, the theft of money or other property will be considered a property crime or a fraud offense.
-While you can face serious penalties for these crimes, the consequences will largely be centered around the amount of assets taken and the method used to commit the crime.
+While you can face serious penalties for these crimes, the consequences will largely be centered around the number of assets taken and the method used to commit the crime.

 There is one specific offense that involves taking, or attempting to take, property that is treated differently under Nevada law.
 That offense is robbery.
 Robbery is not just considered to be a property or a fraud crime.
 It is found in Chapter 200 of Title 15 of Nevada’s criminal code because it is considered to be a crime against a person.